jimmy-zx/kvmdemo/README.md

 - You should call the function `exploit()` instead of printing this string directly.
 - Hint: modifying the target string is enough.

+### Task 2 - IO Handler

-2. Implement a handler for handling a guest request to read a character from the hypervisor's STDIN.
+Implement a handler for handling a guest request to read a character from the hypervisor's STDIN.
 The guest should be able to use `inb $0x30,[register]` to read a character from the hypervisor's STDIN.